adam-poulton/slashdiablo-maphack/Monster-Colors.md

+Note: As of BH 1.9.9, Monster Color lines go in the `BH_settings.cfg` file, not `BH.cfg`.

-The "Monster Color" parameters in BH.cfg let you control the colors of monster symbols placed on the map.
+The "Monster Color" parameters in BH_settings.cfg let you control the colors of monster symbols placed on the map.
 Here is the default configuration:

     Monster Color[Normal]:   0x5B
     Monster Color[Minion]:   0x60